AlbertXDing/CSE110/lab-1-part3/index.md

 **Why do I want to be a software engineer?**

-I enjoy the math behind programming and thinking up algorithms.
+I enjoy the math behind programming as well as thinking up algorithms.

 **What was my first ever program?**